TaoCheng-CS/Hash-Code-2020/README.md

     $$
     We only need to continually select the library whose gain is maximuim.

-5. The obvious feature of problem e is that it can only ship most 1/10 books.
+5. The obvious feature of problem e is that it can only ship at most 1/10 books.